dhabid/Garage-door-opener/README.md

 ### Step 2: Installing the Portainer add-on
 * Now on that section `click on Portainer and install it`.
-* Once installed `disable Protection Mode` and `enable Watchdog` and click on start.
+* Once installed `disable Protection Mode` and `enable Watchdog` and click on Start.
 * After a moment `click on Open Web UI` and `login to Portainer`.

 ### Step 3: Setting up Portainer